alitnk/monopay/docs/introduction.md

 title: Introduction
 ---

-Polypay abstracts away all the different payment gateways' API's and gives you one simple way for making payment transactions with different payment services.
+Monopay abstracts away all the different payment gateways' API's and gives you one simple way for making payment transactions with different payment services.

 ## Payment Procedure